REJOICE IN THE LORD ALWAYS! (Philippians 4:4)

 IS THAT A BIG DEAL?!
 YES, FOR ME IT IS!

 You see, I started ‘God’s Enduring Love’ on May 26, 2012.
-I didn’t know the first thing about blogging, but Word Press saw me through my ignorance and incompetencies and now my site has been up nearly 4 years since May 26, 2016.
+I didn’t know the first thing about blogging, but Word Press saw me through my ignorance and incompetencies and now my site has been up nearly 4 years since then.
 In the beginning what was really tough was being a relic from the pre-computer age, meaning being computer illiterate.
 Even till this day the learning is gradual, though I’m moving ahead slowly.
 Six months ago I was talked into getting an iPhone so family members can text me and in seconds I could text them back!
 So I am also learning how to use the computer features slowly, but surely, mainly with the help of Logan, my youngest grandson (12 y/o) who is proud to show off how smart he is for his Nana.

 Logan has several years experience over me with computer education in school plus his gadgetry and computer games he’s grown up with.
 All 7 of the grandchildren can tell anyone about the latest upgrades and how to shop on iTunes and the App store.
 Of course what helped them is that as babies they were already playing games with the gamut of the mobile devices their little hands could get on.
 It is amazing that they just learned how to do stuff without knowing how to read yet.
 Even after they acquired reading skills, they still could figure out most anything on their computers without written instructions or a computer manual, a demonstration by a live tutor, etc.